xiaotan-git/xiaotan-git.github.io/_pages/about.md

 News
 ======
+**[July 2024]** Our paper titled "Safety of Linear Systems under Severe Sensor Attacks" was accepted by IEEE CDC 2024!

 **[June 2024]** My paper titled "A contract negotiation scheme for safety verification of interconnected systems" was accepted by the 2024 ECC Special Issue of the European Journal of Control!
 Check [here](https://arxiv.org/abs/2311.03164) for more details.

 **[June 2024]** My paper titled "Enhancing Precision Agriculture Through Human-in-the-Loop Planning and Control" was accepted by 2024 IEEE 20th International Conference on Automation Science and Engineering (CASE)!